matthewfritz/laravel-cms-scaffolding/README.md

 * `revisions`

 There is also seeder data for every table that sets-up two example sites along with the relevant revisions, pages, and themes.

+## Debugging

+The Laravel Debugbar (`barryvdh/laravel-debugbar`) is one of the dependencies for this repository.
+If you do not wish to use the debug bar, either remove the service provider in `config/app.php` or set `APP_DEBUG=false` in your `.env` file.